XiaYoung/xiayoung.github.com/_posts/2014-09-14-Data-Structure-01.md

 ---
 layout : post
-category : MSE
+category : 03 data structures
-tags : [Data structure, progaming basic]
+tags : [data structures]
 ---

 * This line is a placeholder to generate the table of contents